-Another aspect to keep into consideration is time: always record the exact time when a cookie has been obtained, when there is the doubt (or the certainty) that time plays a role in the value of the cookie (the server could use a timestamp as part of the cookie value).
+Another aspect to keep into consideration is time: always record the exact time when a cookie has been obtained, when there is the possibility that time plays a role in the value of the cookie (the server could use a timestamp as part of the cookie value).
 The time recorded could be the local time or the server's timestamp included in the HTTP response (or both).